 information_schema.
 When you have clicked on the database you want to export you can easily go to the export tab and click finish.
 This will save the database dump locally on your computer.

-When using terminal for exporting a database you have to do is access the server through SSH.
+For exporting your database through terminal, you need to access the server through SSH.
 Once you have accessed the server you insert your information into this command:

 mysqldump --single-transaction -u USERNAME -p DATABASENAME > FILENAME.sql